Defined term

 Source-role taxonomy

-Every domain in the MRI is classified into one of nine source roles:
+Every domain in the MRI is classified by deterministic rules into one of nine source roles:

 - Editorial publication — news and trade media